ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 {:.no_toc}

 In the job overview view we query our api gateway to fetch us all the pending jobs from our dynamoDB job table.
-The lambda function that listens to this endpoit reads the ghela-jobs dynamoDB table and list all jobs that have a status of not yet "COMPLETED".
+The lambda function that listens to this endpoint reads the ghela-jobs dynamoDB table and list all jobs that have a status of not yet "COMPLETED".
 The moment this list is empty all changes from our webapp have been processed successfully by our RPI backend application and will have updated the ghela-events and ghela-jobs dynamoDB tables.

-Important note: our RPI can only receive new jobs from aws IoT if it is connected to the internet.
+Important note: our RPI can only receive new jobs from AWS IoT if it is connected to the internet.
-So if we do not have a working network connection jobs will stay queued within AWS iot and not get pushed to the RPI backend application.
+So if we do not have a working network connection jobs will stay queued within AWS IoT and not get pushed to the RPI backend application.
-For this reason it is important for us to know that our RPI device is connected and functioning well to make sure that commands from our web application get processed by our RPI backend application.
+For the same reason it is important to know that our RPI device is connected and functioning well, to make sure our commands from our web application get processed by our RPI backend application.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert jobs screen" src="/img/2020-09-25-ghelamco-alert/frontend-jobs.PNG" width="auto" height="auto" target="_blank" class="image fit">